 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-On this circular walk you will hike across meadows, through forests and picturesque vineyards.
-The good 16-kilometer track offers a lot of variety, historical treasures and great views.
+On this route you walk through meadows, through forests and picturesque vineyards.
+The good 16-kilometer route offers you plenty of variety, historical treasures and great views.
 Starting point is at the Wanderparkplatz Horn at the geological window.
-From here the path leads you relaxed downhill to Oberderdingen.In the village you will find many pretty half-timbered houses and the so-called Amthof.
+From here, the path leads first relaxed downhill to Oberderdingen.In the village you will find many pretty half-timbered houses and the so-called Amthof.
 This was built in the early 14th century as a fortified nursing home of the monastery Herrenalb.
 The historic center invites you to a walking tour through the beautiful streets.
-On dirt roads, it continues, before you master the short and crisp climb through the dense forest in the forest.
-Not far, then you can take a long break at the Kraichsee.After that you will leave some altitude behind you, but you will be compensated with the wide views into the region.
-You wander past several great vantage points before you reach the Derdinger Horn shortly before the end of the hike.
-From here you have a unique view over the region and the vineyards.
-Up to the starting point there are now only 500 meters.For this hike, you can pack some provisions, to stop in Oberderdingen you find cozy inns and wine taverns.
+On dirt roads, it continues, before you master the short and crisp climb through the dense forest.
+Not far, then you can take a long break at Kraichsee.After that, you will leave a few meters behind you, but you will be compensated with the wide views in the region.
+Shortly before the end of the hike you will reach the Derdinger Horn.
+The view over the region and the vineyards is unique.
+The starting point is only 500 meters from the Derdinger Horn.

 The Hohenhaslacher enjoyment way is a perfect getaway from everyday life.
 You'll wander through a picturesque landscape on this ten-kilometer tour, enjoying beautiful views and enjoying the romantic landscape of the vineyards to the full.
 Start is on Kelterplatz in Hohenhaslach, Sachsenheim.
 The varied path leads you over wooded heights, fields and orchards.
 Get to know Sachsenheim and the Kirbachtal from different perspectives.Shortly before the end of the path leads you through the historically grown wine village Hohenhaslach.
 Here you can get to know the local brooms (like the wine taverns of the wineries that are open for a while) with their local wines.
 A stop at a broom shop is a must in the land of 1000 hills.On the way you will not pass any restaurants, so be sure to take enough water with you.
 In the restaurants in Hohenhaslach you get but to your wine also regional food for the hunger after an extensive hiking day.

-During this hike, you are probably on the most beautiful path of the Brackenheimer Wanderdreiks on the way: The road takes you on its nearly ten kilometers past a lookout pulpit, you can learn a lot about wine on the nature and wine trail and you towards the end of the day on the Relax on the hillside sofa.The middle path of the so-called Wanderdreiklang offers you a magnificent panorama with a view of the Neipperg Castle, the wine town Haberschlacht and the Stocksberg Castle in the wine village of Stockheim.
-From Zweifelberg, the main growing area of the Lemberger in Brackenheim, the panorama extends over the beautiful Zabergäu.At the end of the day, there are fine wines and small dishes waiting for you at the Weinausschank in Zweifelberg on Sundays and public holidays.
-At the wine photo pot you can take a picture to commemorate the beautiful hiking day.Park your car best on the hiking three-way trail parking lot Zweifelberg above Neipperg.
+During this hike, you are probably on the most beautiful path of the Brackenheimer Wanderdreiklangs on the way: The way leads you on its almost ten kilometers past a lookout pulpit, you can learn a lot about wine on the nature and wine trail and you towards the end of the day on the Relax on the hillside sofa.The middle path of the so-called walking triad offers you a magnificent panorama with a view of Neipperg Castle, Haberschlacht and the Stocksberg Castle.
+From the doubt mountain, the panorama extends over the beautiful Zabergäu.At the end of the day, there are fine wines and small meals waiting for you at the Weinausschank on the Zweifelberg on Sundays and public holidays.
+At the wine photospot you can take a picture to commemorate the beautiful hiking day.It is best to park your car at the Wanderdreiklang-Parkplatz Zweifelberg above Neipperg.
 There also start the other two tours of the Brackenheimer Wanderdreiklangs.